-Coaches: It is the coach's responsibility to place athletes in events appropriate for the ability level of the athlete.
-Also, please contact the District Host (Regional) office for the schedule of events at District Competition in order to avoid swimming back-to-back events.
+Coaches: It is the coach's responsibility to place athletes in events appropriate for the ability level of the athlete and to avoid swimming back-to-back events based on the schedule above.

-IMPORTANT: An athlete may enter/participate in a maximum of two individual events and two relays!
+IMPORTANT: An athlete may enter/participate in a maximum of three individual events!